 The bad news is that the new interior is a little functional and lacking in the panache and elegance of the open-air markets in the Old Town of Aix en Provence.
-The good news is that, yes, there is limited parking at Les Halles, Avignon: 520 spaces.
+The good news is that, yes, there is limited parking at Les Halles (520 places).

 Of course the food is the thing anyway and, as well as the myriad market stalls, Les Halles has a lively programme of food-friendly activities.

-Insiders particularly like to plan a visit for 11.00am every Saturday in their diaries.
-That's when leading chefs from the region - a different one each week - turn up to give cookery demonstrations at the little kitchen - la petite cuisine, also the title of the series - in one of the southern corners of Les Halles which has been specially set up for the purpose.
+Try to to plan your visit for 11.00am on a Saturday.
+That's when leading chefs from the region - a different one each week - turn up to give cookery demonstrations at the little kitchen - la petite cuisine, also the title of the series.

 When we visited, Richard Bagnol (pictured, tasting his efforts), of the reputed restaurant L'Oulo in nearby Mazan, was showing his skill with turkey parcels stuffed with goat's cheese.

 You'll enjoy these sessions more if you speak French, as there's much humorous and good-natured banter between the chef and the bystanders.
-But the demonstration is fairly self-explanatory and, best of all, you get to eat the delicious results, along with a wine tasting hosted by a local vintner.
+But the demonstration is fairly self-explanatory.

 Daily until around 1.30pm.
 Closed Mondays.
 Website for Les Halles, Avignon